Allan Border…one of the greatest rearguard action in the history of Test cricket © Getty Images

 Day Three: West Indian batsmen dominate

 Border was left stranded on 98 as the innings folded on 255.
 Greenidge and Haynes began well; Haynes scored a quick-fire 53, and though there were a few quick wickets, Richards and Gus Logie added 89; West Indies were 218 for 4 at stumps, only 37 behind.

 Day Four: Dujon plunders, Aussies collapse

 Though Terry Alderman removed Richards for 76 early on Day Four, Jeff Dujon joined Logie, and the two of them massacred the Australian attack.
 The duo added 158 in no time before Tom Hogan trapped Logie leg-before for 97.
 Dujon scored a rampant hundred, and eventually fell for 130 off only 187 balls.
-Richards declared the innings closed at 468 for eight, 213 runs ahead.
+Richards declared the innings closed at 468 for 8, 213 runs ahead.
 They had scored at 3.71 runs an over, and had an hour to bowl on Day Four.

 Australia began disastrously, with Phillips run out without scoring.
 The debutant Milton Small accounted for Ritchie, and Wessels fell to Garner.
-Hogan, the night-watchman, hung around with Hughes to play out time, and Australia ended Day Four at 55 for three, still 158 runs in arrears.
+Hogan, the night-watchman, hung around with Hughes to play out time, and Australia ended Day Four at 55 for 3, still 158 runs in arrears.

 Day Five: A Border encore